mwsohn/DominanceAnalysis.jl/README.md

 and logistic regression models with or without weights have been tested against the output from Stata domin program (https://journals.sagepub.com/doi/pdf/10.1177/1536867X211025837).

 If you turn on multithreading (`multithreads = true`), this program on Julia v1.11.4 is about 10 times faster than the Stata `domin.ado` on Stata MP v.18.0 for a domianance analysis involving 255 models (9 independent variables) with a data set of over 200,000 observations.
+The same model took 16 times more time in `domir` on R v4.2.3.

 For multithreading to be effective, please turn on multithreading when starting up Julia (`--threads=auto` or `"julia.NumThreads" : "auto"` in Visual Studio Editor settings).